Our policies explain what you can expect from our services.

 Passengers can apply for a concession MyWay card.
 Valid proof of concession must be provided.

-Passengers travelling with a concession ticket must carry valid proof of concession at all times while travelling on bus services and present it to an authorised person on request.
+Passengers travelling with a concession ticket must carry valid proof of concession at all times while travelling on Transport Canberra services and present it to an authorised person on request.

 Is there a 90-minute transfer on tickets?